Salary cap: Benefits

 In theory, there are two main benefits derived from salary caps – promotion of parity between teams, and control of costs.

 Primarily, an effective salary cap prevents wealthy teams from certain destructive behaviors such as signing a multitude of high-paid star players to prevent their rivals from accessing these players, and ensuring victory through superior economic power.
 With an effective salary cap, each club has roughly the same economic power to attract players.
 This results in roughly equal playing talent in each team in the league, and in turn brings economic benefits to the league and to its individual teams.

-Leagues need to ensure a degree of parity between teams so that games are exciting for the fans and not a foregone conclusion.
+Leagues work to ensure a degree of parity between teams so that games are appealing for fans and not a foregone conclusion.
 This is what American football fans are referring to when they say anyone can win or lose on any given Sunday.

 Leagues with salary caps generally believe letting richer teams accumulate talent affects the quality of the sporting product they want to sell: if only one or a few teams can win consistently and challenge for the championship, many contests will be blowouts by the superior team, reducing the sport's attractiveness for fans at the stadium and television viewers.
 Television is an important revenue source for many leagues worldwide; the more evenly matched and exciting the contests, the more interesting the television product, and the higher the value of the television broadcast rights.
 An unbalanced league will also threaten its weaker teams' financial viability: fans of the weaker clubs will gravitate to other sports and leagues if their teams have no long-term hope of winning.

-One famous example of this occurring was in the Union Association, a baseball league that operated in 1884.
+One notable example of this occurring was in the Union Association, a baseball league that operated in 1884.
 The Association was dominated by the St. Louis Maroons, whose owner, Henry Lucas, was also league president (an obvious conflict-of-interest situation which is now banned), and bought all the best players for his own franchise, leaving the Maroons to easily win the pennant with a record of 94–19 (.832 winning percentage), 21 games ahead of their nearest rivals.
 The league folded at the end of the season.

 Another famous example is the All-America Football Conference, which operated between 1946 and 1949.
 Despite starring many top players and innovative coaches, the AAFC was dominated by one team, the Cleveland Browns, who lost only three games in four years and won every championship in the league's four-year existence, being unbeaten in 1948, and winning three of the championships in blowouts.
 This resulted in a consistent fall in attendance and heavy losses after the league's second season, for the Browns as well as their rivals, and the league folded at the end of 1949.